 Most of the management agreements determine that the management fees will be paid based on the cost of the management services, plus overhead expenses.
 The management services include, inter alia, marketing services of the mall and/or the retail center, both to visitors and to potential tenants, security services, cleaning of public areas, gardening, maintenance of elevators and public systems.
 The management companies collect from the tenants the management fees or the maintenance fees, which are used, inter alia, for financing the maintenance of public areas.
 The management company leases from the Group companies, as the case may be, in each of the malls and retail centers, an area in a small scope located in a non-central area of the mall or retail center, to serve as the offices and storage rooms of the management company, in consideration for fixed rent.
 In most of the management agreements between the management companies and the tenants, the management companies undertake to maintain and operate the public areas in the malls and retail centers, including cleaning, security, renewal, advertising, insurance, on the conditions and in the scopes as determined by the management companies from time to time.
+For details on the effect of Covid-19 on the commercial center and mall market in Israel, including rent and management fee relief granted by the Company to mall tenants and the establishment of a special fund for financial aid to such tenants, see Section 2.2 of the Board Report.

-&lt;sup>16 Discounting properties that are being leased-up for the first time.
+19 Discounting properties that are being leased-up for the first time.